 The glaciers and mountains of Iceland’s interior are perfect for hydro electric generation, and way back at the start of the 20th Century Iceland started to generate electricity from this resource.

 Geothermal Electricity Production in Iceland

-Half of Rejkjavic’s elecricity supply is provided by the Nesjavellir Geothermal Power Plant pictured above.
+Half of Rejkjavic’s electricity supply is provided by the Nesjavellir Geothermal Power Plant pictured above.
 Located about 20 miles from Rejkjavic, the plant has three condensing steam units producing a total of 90MW of electricity.
 The plant is also used to heat water to 88 degrees Celcius for the capital to where it is piped down 800mm pipelines.

-Natural conditions in Iceland provide a theoretical capacity of 64 TWh of geothermal electricity of which 25-30 TWh can economically and feasilbly be exploited.
+Natural conditions in Iceland provide a theoretical capacity of 64 TWh of geothermal electricity of which 25-30 TWh can economically and feasibly be exploited.
 Currently Iceland has harnessed under 7 TWh of this potential, and so in time could become an exporter of electricity to mainland Europe or the USA.

 Geothermal Water Heating in Iceland

 Icelanders waited until the 1940’s before they started tapping their geothermal resources to provide space and water heating for the capital city Rejkjavic.
 It is estimated that exploiting geothermal energy for space heating alone saves Iceland $100 million in imported fossil fuels.